-1.6 LD continued to explore with suitable economies to establish new Working Holiday Scheme (WHS) arrangements while at the same time sought to expand our existing bilateral arrangements.
-WHS with the United Kingdom commenced operation in January 2014.
-Furthermore, we agreed with Germany in August to double the reciprocal annual quota under the Hong Kong/ Germany WHS from 150 to 300 with immediate effect.
+1.7 LD continued to explore with more economies to establish new Working Holiday Scheme (WHS) arrangements while at the same time sought to expand our existing bilateral arrangements.
+We agreed with Japan to significantly increase the reciprocal annual quota under WHS from 250 to 1 500 starting from October 2016.
+In December 2016, a new WHS was established with Hungary.